AnonymousPaperSubmission123/StoryPoint/README.md

 ![StoryPoint](/static/img/storypoint_flow.png)

-This repo contains the source code for the work **StoryPoint: A Data Story Authoring Tool for Enterprises**.
+This repo contains the source code for the work **StoryPoint: A Data Story Authoring Tool for Domain Experts**.

-In today’s data-driven world, enterprises are confronted with an exponential increase in data, requiring employees skilled in data visualization.
-Simultaneously, data storytelling as an effective means of communicating data-driven insights is on the rise.
-However, current data visualization tools offer little assistance in crafting compelling data stories, underscoring the need for innovative authoring tools.
-This paper introduces StoryPoint, a data story authoring tool tailored for domain experts in enterprises.
-By empowering domain experts with the ability to intuitively visualize data through natural language inputs alongside pre-calculated charts and narrative elements, the bridge between data visualization and its interpretation can be narrowed.
-To design StoryPoint, we followed a user-centered and literature-supported approach.
+In today’s data-driven world, large amounts of data holding tremendous potential are collected.
+While data storytelling proves integral for communicating insights, existing authoring tools fall short in meeting the nuanced needs of domain experts with intricate use cases in business and society.
+This paper introduces StoryPoint, an open-source data story authoring tool tailored for domain experts.
+By empowering domain experts with the ability to intuitively visualize data through natural language inputs alongside pre-calculated charts and narrative elements, the gap between data visualization and its interpretation can be narrowed.
+To design
+StoryPoint, we followed a literature-grounded and user-centered design approach.
 A formative evaluation involving eight domain experts reveals StoryPoint’s efficacy in rapid data story prototyping.
-A summative evaluation with three additional domain experts, encompassing real-world industry data visualization cases, underscores StoryPoint’s utility.
+The summative evaluation including (i) a small-scale experiment comparing StoryPoint with a benchmark using eight domain experts, (ii) a large-scale online experiment with 104 crowdworkers assessing StoryPoint’s data story quality, and (iii) three real-world data visualization cases, emphasizes StoryPoint’s utility.
+StoryPoint is open source and can be accessed on GitHub.

+## Demo Video

 ## How to Install
 The code uses python 3.9.13 and Streamlit 1.23.1.
 The full dependency can be found and installed via requirements.txt.